Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-cloud-embedded-personalization/feature-matrix.md

 Here is a list of the main features available for XM Cloud embedded personalization.
 Features are organized across features groups that support customers’ users' journeys (Listen, Think, Respond, Learn):

 ![Features empowered by XM Cloud Embedded Personalization](https://sitecorecontenthub.stylelabs.cloud/api/public/content/01ee3823736e4b56be66087776033e69?v=ee04d7e2)
-_Real time web data collection for 30 days of view events_
+_Real time web data collection for 30 days (trending) of view events, for a total of 60 days_

 ### What features do I get if I license full Sitecore Personalize in addition to XM Cloud?